-What's more, having someone's unconditional love makes us more willing to do things that make them happy.
-We don't feel pushed or bullied by their disapproval of us as a person.
+What’s more, having someone’s unconditional love makes us more willing to do things that help ensure another person’s wellbeing and happiness.
+We don’t feel pushed or bullied by their disapproval of us as a person.
 So, when we do things out of respect for their love, we feel good about our power to do positive things.

 “What If No One Has Ever Loved Me Unconditionally?”

 If no one has ever loved you unconditionally, life can seem very difficult and confusing.
 You may feel that you don’t matter to anyone.
 You might feel that the only way you can prove yourself worthy of love is to be completely successful in your career.
 You may feel that others are selfish or mercenary.